kels-orien/landing-pages/README.md

 # landing-pages
-A list of landing pages designs built with HTML , SASS and CSS
+A list of landing page designs built with HTML , SASS and CSS